dswann101164/azure-noob-blog/posts/2025-10-06-stop-reading-caf.md

 The other 62 skills on that spreadsheet?
 Consultant fluff.

+**Next step:** Once you've answered these questions, use my [CAF Roles & Responsibilities Matrix](/blog/it-roles-responsibilities-matrix/) to assign specific owners to each operation.
+It's the spreadsheet you can't find anywhere else - a practical RACI for all 58 CAF operations.

 ## The Bottom Line

 You can't Google your way to an Azure team.